 - FOGO Marabu Lump Charcoal- You can use our FOGO Premium Lump Charcoal instead

-- 1 bulb of garlic or minced garlic
+- 1 bulb of garlic - mince it

-- Wash the shrimp thoroughly.
+- Wash the shrimp thoroughly and pat with some towel paper to dry.
 If you prefer, you can butterfly it, to do that, make a cut along the back.
 Butterflying shrimp helps them cook more evenly and offers a pretty presentation.

 - Let the shrimp marinate for at least an hour, ideally overnight to absorb all the flavors.